 ARTICLE IV - DUES, FEES, AND ASSESSMENTS

-ARTICLE VI - BOARD OF GOVERNORS
+ARTICLE V - BOARD OF GOVERNORS

 SECTION 1.
 COMPOSITION OF BOARD AND EXECUTIVE COMMITTEE

-The Association’s Board of Directors, called a Board of Governors, shall be composed of the Executive Committee of the Association and one (1) Governor from each Chartered District.
+The Association’s Board of Directors, called a “Board of Governors,” shall be composed of the Executive Committee of the Association and one (1) Governor from each Chartered District.
 The number of Governors shall never be less than three (3).
-The Executive Committee shall be composed of the officers of the Association and the immediate past president.
-The officers of the Association and the respective duties and responsibilities encompassed by each office are set forth in Article VII.
+The Executive Committee shall be composed of the officers of the Association.
+The officers of the Association and the respective duties and responsibilities encompassed by each office are set forth in Article VI.

 SECTION 2.
 DISTRICT GOVERNORS

-Each Chartered District shall elect from the from the membership of their said District a Governor (called a District Governor) for a term of not less than three (3) years.
+Each Chartered District shall elect from the membership of their District a Governor (called a “District Governor”) term of not less than two (2) years.
 Each Governor must be a Professional or Retiree member of the Association in good standing.
-The Governor elected must be available for attendance at all Association Board meetings but if a District Governor is not available for any one meeting, they may have as their representative at such Association Board meeting the District's President, Vice President, or another individual as they so designate.
-Representatives are not entitled to vote in the place of the Governor as proxy voting is not permitted by State law.
+The Governor elected must be available for attendance at all Association Board meetings but if a District Governor is not available for any one meeting, they may have a designated representative.
 Each District shall notify the Association Headquarters of the election of their District Governor.
 A District may change or withdraw its District Governor at any time upon giving written notice thereof to the Association Headquarters.

-ARTICLE VII - OFFICERS
+ARTICLE VI - OFFICERS

 SECTION 1.
 OFFICERS

-SECTION 4.
+SECTION 2.
 ABSENCE OR VACANCIES

-During the absence or incapacity of the President, the First Vice President shall perform the duties and exercise the powers of the President.
+In the absence or incapacity of the President, the First Vice President shall perform the duties and exercise the powers of the President.
 In the event of the death, resignation or incapacity of the President, the First Vice President shall perform the duties and exercise the powers of the President until the next election and qualification of officers.
 In the event of a vacancy in the office of the First Vice President, caused by the death, resignation or incapacity of the First Vice President, the Second Vice President shall fill such vacancy.
 In the event of a vacancy in any other office because of death, resignation, removal, disqualification or otherwise, the vacancy shall be filled by a Professional member designated by the President, with the consent of the Board of Governors, at an annual or regular meeting or at a special meeting called for such purpose.
 Each officer elected to fill a vacancy shall be a Professional member and shall hold office for the unexpired term of his or her predecessor in office.

-Any officer elected or appointed may be removed by two-thirds (2/3) of the votes held by all Governors whenever in the Board's judgment the best interests of the Association would be served thereby, but such removal shall be without prejudice to the contract rights, if any, of the officer who is removed.
+Any officer elected or appointed may be removed by two-thirds (2/3) of the votes held by all Governors then serving whenever in the Board's judgment the best interests of the Association would be served thereby, but such removal shall be without prejudice to the contract rights, if any, of the officer who is removed.
 Election to an office shall not of itself create contract rights.

 The President shall preside at all meetings of the Association, of the Board of Governors, and of the Executive Committee.
 The President shall arrange the respective programs of all meetings of the Association, of the Board, and of the Executive Committee, and shall direct the execution of all Resolutions of these bodies.
 The President shall appoint all committees except where otherwise provided in the bylaws.

-SECTION 8.
+SECTION 6.
 FIRST VICE PRESIDENT AND SECOND VICE PRESIDENT

 In the absence of the President or in the event of his or her inability or refusal to act, the First Vice President shall perform the duties of the President, and when so acting, shall have all the powers of and be subject to all the restrictions upon the President.
 In the absence of both the President and the First Vice President, or in the event of their inability or refusal to act, the Second Vice President shall perform the duties of the President, and when so acting, shall have all the powers of and be subject to all the restrictions upon the President.

-SECTION 10.
-TREASURER
+SECTION 7.
+TREASURER AND TREASURER-ELECT

-ARTICLE VIII - MANAGEMENT
+ARTICLE VII - MANAGEMENT